The Ruggist

 Philosophy

 With necessary, essential, or utilitarian weaving having long ago been shifted to mechanized means of production, modern handweaving is almost exclusively – though not entirely – crafted for non-essential, which is to say, luxury consumption.
-Focused entirely on handwoven and handknotted carpets, this presentation, in the style of a university lecture, discusses basic techniques of weaving, materials, and technique, while exploring the modern relationship between weaving done by hand and its consumption in the luxury marketplace.
+Focused entirely on handwoven and handknotted carpets, this presentation further explore the modern relationship between weaving done by hand and its consumption in the luxury marketplace.

 To inquire about booking a weaving demonstration please contact me via your preferred method of the available options.